dessalines/essays/crash_course_socialism.md

 Socialists view democracy under capitalism to be an unrealistic utopia, better labeled as [Bourgeois Democracy](https://en.wikipedia.org/wiki/Democracy_in_Marxism), or democracy for the rich, which socialists contrast with proletarian democracy.
 Under capitalism, political parties, representatives, infrastructure, and the media **are controlled by capitalists**, who place restrictions and limitations on the ability and choices of the working class.
 [Bourgeois democracies](https://en.wikipedia.org/wiki/Liberal_democracy#Dictatorship_of_the_bourgeoisie) are in reality [Capitalist Dictatorships](https://i.imgur.com/8vDYw17.jpg), resulting in legislation [favorable to the wealthy](https://www.youtube.com/watch?v=5tu32CCA_Ig), regardless of the population's actual preferences.
 Examples of restrictions include stacking the candidates before an election, the [First Past the Post](https://www.youtube.com/watch?v=s7tWHJfhiyo) voting system (which enforces capitalist two party domination), [gerrymandering](https://en.wikipedia.org/wiki/Gerrymandering), long term limits with no way to recall unpopular representatives, restrictions crafted to disenfranchise poor and minority voters, bills directly crafted by lobbyists and bourgeois lawmakers, voter suppression, electoral fraud, unverifiable closed source electronic voting systems, capitalist campaign financing, low voter to representative ratios, inconvenient voting locations and times, and most pervasive, candidate stacking. **Most elections are performed before we ever get to the polling booth**.
 In short, political democracy can't exist without economic democracy.

-Communists propose to replace bourgeois democracy with **proletarian democracy**, with such measures as:
+Communists propose building alternatives alongside of bourgeois democracy, with the goal of to replacing it with **Proletarian democracy**.
+Measures might include:

-- Replacement of bourgeois parliamentary bodies with broadly inclusive workers organizations.
+- Replacement of bourgeois parliamentary bodies with broadly inclusive workers organizations, such as unions, councils, or syndicates.
 - Seizing land, productive facilities, and housing and putting them under democratic control.
-- Elimination of all debts, suppression of all private banks.
+- Elimination of all debts, suppression of all private banks and stock markets.
 - Direct democracy in as many decisions as possible, often called [cyber communism](https://www.youtube.com/watch?v=cI01-5zhwdA).
 A site called [Simplevote](https://simplevote.tk/), a direct democracy voting platform.
 - A democratically planned economy for human needs, with open participation.
 - Low-level workplace democracy.